hackclub/hackclub/workshops/scalable_snowman_workshop/README.md

 turtle.bgcolor("black")
 ```

-- Import the [turtle library](https://www.geeksforgeeks.org/turtle-programming-python/).
-We will be using this to draw to the screen.
-- Get the user input for the radius for each snowman body part.
 - Set the turtle speed to zero (so it draws instantly), hide the cursor, and make the background black.
 - [Here are the turtle colors to choose from.](https://trinket.io/docs/colors)